Stepland/memon/docs/source/schema.md

     - string, optional
     - Relative path to the jacket / album cover / album art to be shown in music select for example. usually a square image.
 - **BPM**
-    - number, required
+    - number or string, required
     - Song tempo in Beats per Minute.
+    - Striclty positive
+    - Strings allowed for easier decimal representation preservation
 - **offset**
-    - number, required
+    - number or string, required
     - In seconds, opposite of the time position of the first beat in the music file.
 For instance, if the first beat occurs at 0.15 seconds in the audio file, `offset̀` should be -0.15
+    - Strings allowed for easier decimal representation preservation
 - **preview**
     - object or string, optional
     - Contains either a {ref}`preview object <preview>` or a path to a bms-style preview file